pkopparla/pkopparla.github.io/README.md

 I am a [planetary scientist](https://www.ucl.ac.uk/mssl/research/solar-system/planetary-science/what-planetary-science) interested in planetary atmospheres and climates.

 I'm currently CSH fellow at the Center for Space and Habitability at the University of Bern.
 I work on understanding climate variability on exoplanets.
 Previously, I was working on understanding climate variability on Venus using remote sensing data from the Venus Climate Orbiter mission, Akatsuki at the University of Tokyo.
+Recently I've been looking into Earth observing and the tech around it.

 <h3> Projects / Code </h3>